Media Production BA (Hons)

 This module will encourage you to examine the key critical issues of documentary production such as authenticity and ethics.
 To prepare you for your dissertation in Year Three, you'll create a 5-10 minute documentary as a group (or individually) and be encouraged to creatively and critically engage with the given styles and genres of documentary.

-This module offers students intermediate skills in audio design and production.
-A series of lectures and seminars will enable students to understand how sound design can be used to construct genre, and create a sense of time and space.
+This module offers you intermediate skills in audio design and production.
+A series of interactive classes will enable you to analyse how sound design can be used to construct genre, and create a sense of time and space.
 The expressive and emotive qualities of sound will be explored, as well as an understanding of how sound communicates with its audience.
+You will work in groups to write, record, edit and share an audio piece that includes elements such as dialogue, sound effects and music.

 Some optional modules may be studied on the Clifton campus.